top of page

 Keeping Cats inside at night

 Cats are agile natural hunters and their independent nature means they can be difficult to contain.
 A typical cat is believed to range over 2.2 hectares.
-Keeping your cat inside, particularly at night, is the most efficient and effective step you can take in reducing its ability to hunt native birds.
-Have a chat with your vet if you need assistance and advice about this.
-Ensure your cat is sterilised, and attach a bell to its collar (if it will tolerate one).
+Keeping your cat inside, particularly at night, is the most important and effective step you can take in reducing its ability to hunt native birds.
+Have a chat with your vet if you need extra assistance and advice about this.
+It is important to ensure your cat is sterilised, and if you can, attach a bell to it's collar.

 Chickens and kauri